awsdocs/aws-lambda-developer-guide/doc_source/API_CreateFunction.md

 The following data is returned in JSON format by the service\.

  ** [CodeSha256](#API_CreateFunction_ResponseSyntax) **   <a name="SSS-CreateFunction-response-CodeSha256"></a>
-It is the SHA256 hash of your function deployment package\.
+The SHA256 hash of the function's deployment package\.
 Type: String

  ** [CodeSize](#API_CreateFunction_ResponseSyntax) **   <a name="SSS-CreateFunction-response-CodeSize"></a>
-The size, in bytes, of the function \.zip file you uploaded\.
+The size of the function's deployment package in bytes\.
 Type: Long

  ** [DeadLetterConfig](#API_CreateFunction_ResponseSyntax) **   <a name="SSS-CreateFunction-response-DeadLetterConfig"></a>
-The parent object that contains the target ARN \(Amazon Resource Name\) of an Amazon SQS queue or Amazon SNS topic\.
-For more information, see [Dead Letter Queues](dlq.md)\.
+The function's dead letter queue\.
 Type: [DeadLetterConfig](API_DeadLetterConfig.md) object

  ** [Description](#API_CreateFunction_ResponseSyntax) **   <a name="SSS-CreateFunction-response-Description"></a>
-The user\-provided description\.
+The function's description\.
 Type: String
 Length Constraints: Minimum length of 0\.
 Maximum length of 256\.

  ** [Environment](#API_CreateFunction_ResponseSyntax) **   <a name="SSS-CreateFunction-response-Environment"></a>
-The parent object that contains your environment's configuration settings\.
+The function's environment variables\.
 Type: [EnvironmentResponse](API_EnvironmentResponse.md) object

  ** [FunctionArn](#API_CreateFunction_ResponseSyntax) **   <a name="SSS-CreateFunction-response-FunctionArn"></a>
-The Amazon Resource Name \(ARN\) assigned to the function\.
+The function's Amazon Resource Name\.
 Type: String
 Pattern: `arn:(aws[a-zA-Z-]*)?:lambda:[a-z]{2}(-gov)?-[a-z]+-\d{1}:\d{12}:function:[a-zA-Z0-9-_\.]+(:(\$LATEST|[a-zA-Z0-9-_]+))?`

  ** [FunctionName](#API_CreateFunction_ResponseSyntax) **   <a name="SSS-CreateFunction-response-FunctionName"></a>
 The name of the function\.
-Note that the length constraint applies only to the ARN\.
-If you specify only the function name, it is limited to 64 characters in length\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 170\.
 Pattern: `(arn:(aws[a-zA-Z-]*)?:lambda:)?([a-z]{2}(-gov)?-[a-z]+-\d{1}:)?(\d{12}:)?(function:)?([a-zA-Z0-9-_\.]+)(:(\$LATEST|[a-zA-Z0-9-_]+))?`